When you join us at The Farm School, you learn to farm by farming.

 Student Farmer Tuition

-Funding for the program is provided by tuition, which is kept relatively low with the addition of equal parts from fundraising and the sale of farm products grown by students and staff.
+Funding for the program is provided by tuition, which is kept relatively low with the addition fundraising and the sale of farm products grown by students and staff.

 We work on a case-by-case basis with every accepted student to make sure that program tuition is affordable.
 The Farm School provides scholarships to students who demonstrate need for financial assistance and/or offers work-study opportunities that can help offset tuition.
 Once accepted, you will be given an opportunity to apply for financial aid if so desired; you can preview the application at the link below.

 We are all investing in your future as a farmer!

 Cost for October 5, 2017 – September 2018 session: $18,500, includes full room and board, instructional program, off-farm workshops, seminars, supplies and some conference fees.
 Tuition for students who live off campus is $15,500.